 CCHSG Pupil Premium

-During the academic year 2015-16, the school will receive £935 Pupil Premium for each student eligible for free school meals (FSM) including those students who have been entitled to FSM in the preceeding 6 years (EVER6FSM).
+The PPG is made up of £935 Pupil Premium for each student eligible for free school meals (FSM) including those students who have been entitled to FSM in the preceding 6 years (EVER6FSM).

 Our aims in using this additional funding are to:

-• Provide additional support for students facing emotional barriers to learning (social, moral, economic or cultural) for example through providing counselling.
+- Provide additional support for students facing emotional barriers to learning (social, moral, economic or cultural) for example through providing counselling.

-• Ensure students from disadvantaged backgrounds are able to access extra-curricular opportunities for example through subsidising music lessons and educational trips and visits from which the student would benefit.
+- Ensure students from disadvantaged backgrounds are able to access extra-curricular opportunities for example through subsidising music lessons and educational trips and visits from which the student would benefit.

 The school has in place rigorous monitoring and support systems.
-The outcomes for these students in 2014-2015, as demonstrated in attainment data, show that the students in receipt of Pupil Premium achieved higher than the national average and in line with school attainment.
+The outcomes for these students in 2017-2018, as demonstrated in attainment data, show that the students in receipt of Pupil Premium achieved higher than the national average and in line with school attainment.